 Nevertheless, one could also consider the Hebrew language, which remarkably dissects a word so the clearer definition is always given if one will just ‘go back to the original text.’
 There we might find another definition of love.

-Several years ago I heard Hebrew spoken day in and day out as an ‘English’ teacher in an Orthodox Hebrew school when I taught a half-day class in First Grade.
+Several years ago I heard Hebrew spoken day in and day out as an English teacher in an Orthodox Hebrew school when I taught a half-day class in First Grade.
 (I taught IN English, not Hebrew, hence the reference to being an English teacher.)

 In The Christian’s Secret of a Happy Life, H. W. Smith says,